DazedChou/refactoring-client-site/README.md

 # Refactoring Client Site

-The assigned task is to simplify the clients website code and to make it more accessible, such as adding alt tags to images, adding semantic HTML elements, and removing extraneous code.
+The assigned task is to simplify the clients website code and to make it more accessible, such as adding alt tags to images, adding semantic HTML elements, and removing extraneous code without visually changing the look of the website.

 * ![](./assets/images/Screenshot_1.jpg)
 * ![](./assets/images/Screenshot_2.jpg)